JeremyNot/EAHack-fix/README.md

 # EAHack-fix
+A 2b2t Hack Client By iMadCat
-By iMadCat and fix some bug.
+fix some bug.